rkbansal83/algorithms/README.md

 RemoveDuplicatesFromSorted - Dedupes the sorted array.
 It doesn't matter what you leave beyond the new length.

 ReverseSWords- Reverse the order of words in the string .

+SubStringSearchBruteForce - Check if given string has substring (Brute Force Method).

+IntersectionSortedLists - To find the common elements among two sorted lists (lists are of same size, so binary search is not used).